timlabs/oak/README.md

 ## Editor support

   * The [Atom](https://atom.io/) text editor has a package [language-oak](https://github.com/timlabs/atom-language-oak) which provides syntax highlighting, automatic indentation, and comment toggling for Oak.
+  * For syntax highlighting on web pages, there is a [highlight.js language definition](https://github.com/timlabs/highlightjs-oak) for Oak.
   * Similar packages for other editors would be welcome.

 ## Usage